Professional Malpractice Lawyer

 Contact Us For An Initial Consultation

 At Petti Murphy & Associates in Geneva, we have experience in recovering large verdicts and settlements on behalf of our tragically injured patients or clients and their families.
-We fight across Kane, Cook and DuPage Counties to maximize the recovery to help offset the economic loss, and the pain and suffering endured, as a result of someone else’s mistakes.
+We fight across Kane and DuPage Counties to maximize the recovery to help offset the economic loss, and the pain and suffering endured, as a result of someone else’s mistakes.
 Call us now at 630-457-1691 to set up a free half hour consultation with one of our attorneys — no attorney fees until you win!
 We offer representation throughout greater Chicago and the Geneva, Batavia and St. Charles region.